AlissonSouzaDev/Learning/BasicJava-JavaBásico/src/javaBasico/Question-Exercício 02/README.txt

-(US - EN) Question Statement:
+(EN - US) Question Statement:

 * Make a program to read the value of the radius of a circle and then show the value of the area of this circle with four decimal places as in the examples.

 Formula of the area: area = π . radius²